samuelstjean/nlsam/README.md

 "[Non Local Spatial and Angular Matching : Enabling higher spatial resolution diffusion MRI datasets through adaptive denoising.][paper]"
 Medical Image Analysis, 2016.
 [DOI] [URL]

+## License
+As the main solver I use (spams) and the stabilization script uses the GNU GSL library, the nlsam main codebase is also licensed under the GPL v3, see the file LICENSE for more information.
+If you would like to reuse parts of this work under another project/license, feel free to drop me an email and I will gladly re-license the files you need as MIT/BSD/whatever else.

 <!---

 #### 1.a.
 Windows and Mac : Get a python 2.7 distribution, which can be easily installed with http://continuum.io/downloads#all